EtiennePerot/travos/README.md

 ### If it has hardware-encryption, why are some partitions LUKS-encrypted?

-[Defense in depth]. even if the Aegis had a backdoor PIN or static encryption key, it wouldn't be enough to get at your data partition.
+[Defense in depth].
+Even if the Aegis had a backdoor PIN or static encryption key, it wouldn't be enough to get at your data partition.

 ## Licensing